SARAH VILLAFRANCO, MD

 Sarah Villafranco, MD is a graduate of Georgetown University Medical School, and completed her training in emergency medicine at George Washington University.
 She practiced at Aspen Valley Hospital, Valley View Hospital, and the Snowmass Clinic in the Roaring Fork Valley.

-I grew up in Washington, DC.
-I completed college, medical school, and my emergency medicine residency there.
-But having traveled to visit my brother in the mountains of Colorado since the early 90s, I knew I needed to move my life here.
-Every time the plane landed in Aspen, I had a deep, wonderful, settling feeling in my chest.
+I grew up in Washington, D. C., and completed college, medical school, and my emergency medicine residency there.
+But having visited my brother in the mountains of Colorado since the early 90s, I knew I needed to move my life here.
 Luckily, my husband felt the same way, and we relocated to Carbondale when our oldest daughter was two.

 Shortly after we arrived here—after 32 years of living within a mile of my mom—she was diagnosed with pancreatic cancer.
-Our second daughter was 3 months old when I took her back home with me to my mother's house.
-We were lucky enough to be there to watch her move from this world to the next: it was the most beautiful and heartbreaking moment of my life.
+Our second daughter was three months old when she came home with me to say goodbye to her grandmother.
+We were lucky enough to be there to watch her move from this world to the next: the most beautifully heartbreaking moment of my life.

-I spent almost two years in a converted storage room in my great friend Judi’s house, figuring out how to make stuff.
-I let myself out to eat, see my family, nurse my baby, exercise, and work a few shifts in the hospital.
-I made innumerable batches of awful, unusable lotions.
+I spent almost two years in a converted storage room in my friend Judi’s house, figuring out how to make stuff.
+I let myself out to eat, see my family, read to my babies, exercise, and work my shifts in the ER.
 I cried over emulsifiers.
 I exploded a pot of liquid soap.
 I shrieked with joy when i made my first successful cream.
 I made my face a living laboratory, and suffered flares of my perioral dermatitis when I used too many products.
 I took every class I could, and studied all of it endlessly, often long after my girls and my husband had fallen asleep.

-Slowly, it all started to come together.
+Slowly, it all came together.
 I realized I didn't have to give up medicine to pursue my new dream: I could find an artful way to combine them.
-Just as there was a way to combine oil and sodium hydroxide to make beautiful soap, there was a way to create a company that inspired daily wellness in people while lightening our impact on the planet.
+Just as there was a way to combine oil and sodium hydroxide to make beautiful soap, there was a way to create a company that inspired healthier habits while lightening our impact on the planet.

-In the spring of 2011, I started weighing options: keep a foot in the ER and a foot in Osmia, or shift my weight and jump.
-I could hear my mother saying "Honey, just do what you love."
-With the incredible support of my husband and daughters (and still scared out of my mind), I jumped.
+In the spring of 2011, I weighed my options: keep a foot in the ER and a foot in Osmia, or close my eyes and jump.
+I could hear my mother saying "Honey, do what you love."
+With the incredible support of my husband and daughters, I jumped!

-I leased a commercial space in Carbondale.
-We put together a green facility with a small retail space, a soap making area, a perfumery station, and two clean rooms for making skin care products.
-I had one employee, Monika, who is still our production manager.
 We launched the store and the website in April of 2012.
-I'll never forget waiting breathlessly with Monika for a crushing flood of visitors to find our new website.
+I'll never forget waiting breathlessly with Monika (the only other employee) for a crushing flood of visitors to find our new website.
 After an eternity of silence, we heard a little ding, high-fived each other, and ran off to fulfill our first order.
 Today, our team is up to 23 amazing people, and we occupy about seven times our original space.